Disabilities (Graduate Certificate)

 |SW 6750||Practicum in Disabilities: Research Topics||4|

 Courses include ten credits in core courses and a minimum of five elective credits.
 The electives allow students to specialize in a particular area of practice or research, as well as in a particular age range of people with disabilities.
-At least six credits must differ from the course requirements of the graduate degree being pursued concurrently.
+At least five credits must differ from the course requirements of the graduate degree being pursued concurrently.